dlitorja/2025-GSAP-Portfolio-Site/PROJECT_PLAN.md

 ## ✅ Sign-Off

 **Development Phase:** COMPLETE ✅
-**Ready for:** External service setup and deployment
+**Deployment Phase:** COMPLETE ✅
+**Beta Launch:** LIVE at beta.litorja.com 🚀
+**Ready for:** Prismic & Supabase setup, then content migration
-**Next Action:** Follow `QUICK_START_CHECKLIST.md`
+**Next Action:** Follow `PRISMIC_SETUP.md` to begin content setup

-The code is production-ready.
-All that remains is setting up the external services (Prismic, Supabase), adding your content, and deploying.
-The hard work is done! 🎉
+The technical foundation is complete and live!
+The beta site is accessible at **beta.litorja.com**.
+Next step is to set up Prismic CMS and Supabase, then migrate your content.
+You're almost there! 🎉